andrasq/node-docs/elastic-pipes.md

 ## Implementation

-A more generalized form of this approach (newline delimited text as high speed data transport) was first coded in PHP [2].
+A more generalized version of this approach (newline delimited text as high speed data transport) was first coded in PHP [2].

 High-speed nodejs line streaming is available via the qfputs and qfgets packages [3], as is very high throughput guaranteed unique id generation [4].